Dr. Frances Clare

 - May 2014 to date: Post doctoral research assistant, Institute of Zoology, London.

-- October 2010 to date: NERC funded PhD studentship, through Imperial College and the Institute of Zoology.
+- October 2010 to August 2014: NERC funded PhD studentship, through Imperial College London and the Institute of Zoology.

 - May 2010 to October 2010: Research assistant, Department of Infectious Disease Epidemiology (DIDE), Imperial College London.

 - January 2008 to April 2010: Research Technician, Wildlife Epidemiology Department, Institute of Zoology, London.